niqiukun/cheatsheet/docs/Toolbox/Languages/JavaScript.md

 bar2; // { name: 'foo2', noise: 'bar', saySomething: f(), ... }
 ```

 Do you notice it?
-The function `saySomething` duplicates in all objects initialized, although we know that it is not going to differ between objects created with the same constructor.
+The function `saySomething` duplicates in all objects initialized, although we know that it is not going to differ between objects instantiated with the same constructor.
 That is going to take up much unnecessary memory space.
 (Same for `noise` as well, but we will discuss about that later.)

 How do we solve this issue?
 Well, it would be great if we can have a common object that contains the function `saySomething`.
-All objects created by the constructor can just refer to the methods defined in this common object.
+All objects instantiated by the constructor can just refer to the methods defined in this common object.

 This common object is known as the prototype.